andrewmarklloyd/pi-config/README.md

 - Create a [Heroku](https://dashboard.heroku.com) application and set any Config Vars required by your application
 - Using the Heroku cli, generate an API key: `heroku authorizations:create -s read-protected -d <description>`
-- Create a script `/home/pi/start-app.sh` containing any arbitrary commands to start your application
+- Create your application script or binary
 - From a terminal on your Raspberry Pi run the following to run the installation script.
-Have your API key and Heroku app name ready to enter into the prompt
+Have your API key, Heroku app name, and the full path of your script or binary ready to enter into the prompt ready to enter into the prompt

     ```bash <(curl -s -H 'Cache-Control: no-cache' https://raw.githubusercontent.com/andrewmarklloyd/pi-config/main/install.sh)```